 4. Time to Market

-- Android: More testing time due to fragmentation
+- Android: more testing time because of fragmentation

 5. App Type